Freezer Giving Off A Burning Smell? This Could Be Why

 2. Locate the condenser coils.
 They’re typically located across the bottom or on the back, but please check your manual.

-3. Access the condenser coils and use a flashlight to take a good look at them.
+3. Access the condenser coils and use a flashlight to look at them.

 4. Use a narrow vacuum attachment or soft brush to vacuum any dust.